 The Health Team shares valuable information for participating in athletic endeavors during the current state of the coronavirus pandemic.
-As an updated policy, any student who experiences a COVID-19 going forward must be medically cleared before returning to PE and school-related sports.
+Updated policy requires that any student who experiences a COVID-19 infection must be medically cleared before returning to PE and school-related sports.

 Heath Team Director Margee Brennan, MD addresses families as the prevalence of the coronavirus delta variant continues to evolve.
 Read on for how your student can potentially prevent the need to quarantine.